What is secondhand cannabis smoke?

 - Herrmann E, Cone E, Mitchell J, et al. Non-smoker exposure to secondhand cannabis smoke II: Effect of room ventilation on the physiological, subjective, and behavioral/cognitive effects.
 Drug Alcohol Depend.
 2015;151:194-202.

 - Cone E, Bigelow G, Herrmann E, et al. Non-smoker exposure to secondhand cannabis smoke.
 I. Urine screening and confirmation results.
 J Anal Toxicol.
 2015;39(1):1-12.

 - Jacob P, Benowitz NL, Destaillats H, et al. Thirdhand Smoke: New Evidence, Challenges, and Future Directions.
 Chem Res Toxicol.
 2017;30(1):270-294.

 - Fuoco F, Buonanno G, Stabile L, Vigo P. Influential parameters on particle concentration and size distribution in the mainstream of e-cigarettes.
 Environ Pollut.
 2014;184:523-529.

 - Goniewicz M, Knysak J, Gawron M, et al. Levels of selected carcinogens and toxicants in vapour from electronic cigarettes.
 Tob Control.
 2014;23:133-139.

-Citation: Schauer G. Secondhand Exposure to Marijuana Smoke.
-Alcohol & Drug Abuse Institute, University of Washington, June 2018.
+Citation: Schauer G. Secondhand Exposure to Cannabis Smoke.
+Addictions, Drug & Alcohol Institute (ADAI), University of Washington, June 2018.